-Where available, the significance criteria established by the applicable air quality management or air pollution control district may be relied upon to make the following determinations.
-Would the Project: Potentially Significant Impact Potentially Significant Impact Unless Mitigation incorporated Less than Significant impact No impact a.
-Conflict with or obstruct implementation of the applicable air quality plan? $\boxtimes$ b.
+quali make re available, the significance criteria established by the applicable air ty management or air pollution control district may be relied upon to e the following determinations. uld the Project: Potentially Significant Impact Potentially Significant Impact Unless Mitigation incorporated Less than Significant impact No impact a.
+Conflict with or obstruct implementation of the applicable air quality plan? \boxtimes b.
 Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable Federal or State ambient air quality standard? × C. Expose sensitive receptors to substantial pollutant concentrations? × d.
 Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people? ×